gazebosim/gz-transport/tutorials/22_development.md

 The main responsibility of the discovery is to keep an updated list of active topics ready to be queried by other entities.

-In Ignition Transport we use two discovery objects, each one operating on a different UDP port.
+In Gazebo Transport we use two discovery objects, each one operating on a different UDP port.
 One object is dedicated to topics and the other is dedicated to services.